d0ugal/retrace/docs/index.md

 ## Custom Retry Handling

+### limits and intervals

+Okay, we touched on this, but let's just state it here clearly.
+The retry decorator takes two different arguments for controlling it's behaviour, limit and interval.
+These are similar, but different.
+Limit controls how many times we should retry before giving up.
+Interval controls how much delay happens between retry attempts.

+### Controlling the interval between retries

-Customising the behaviour is a breeze, if you have some specific logic you want to implement.
+Customising the interval, the delay between retries, is a breeze, if you have some specific logic you want to implement.

 For example, here is a exponential backoff.
 It will increase the delay between each attempt.
 To do this, a method needs to be passed that accepts one